 Toggle the devices icon.

-Click ‘Responsive’ on the menu bar, and select the device you’re optimizing for.
+Click ‘Responsive’ on the menu bar, and select the device you’re optimising for.
 Alternatively, drag the handles to set a custom screen size.

 What you can do in Device mode